Dr Monika Bokori-Brown

 In 2006 I joined the start-up biotechnology company Population Genetics Technologies Ltd., Cambridge, UK as a Postdoctoral Molecular Biologist where I gained experience in next generation sequencing technologies.

 In 2007 I joined the Microbes and Disease Research Group of Prof Rick Titball, Biosciences, University of Exeter as a Research Fellow where my research focused on understanding the molecular basis of toxicity of putative virulence factors of bacterial pathogens to evaluate their potential use as vaccine candidates (funded by the Defence Science and Technology Laboratory and the Wellcome Trust).
-This resulted in 9 high profile publications that include: 1) characterisation of a Burkholderia pseudomallei toxin published in Science (IF: 34.661), 2) identification of key residues and a small molecule binding site of the pore forming toxin (PFT) epsilon toxin produced by the bacterial pathogen Clostridium perfringens, which resulted in a first author publication in the journal Protein Science (IF: 3.039), and 3) development of a site-directed mutant of Clostridium perfringens epsilon toxin that could form the basis of an improved recombinant vaccine against enterotoxaemia, a neurological disease of ruminants that causes significant economic losses to the farming industry worldwide, which resulted in a first author publication in the journal Vaccine (IF: 3.413).
-I am also a co-inventor on the patent covering candidate toxoids for vaccines against enterotoxaemia.
-Through molecular and cell biology studies of the PFT NetB produced by Clostridium perfringens I have contributed to the development of recombinant vaccines against avian necrotic enteritis, a disease that causes significant costs to the poultry production industry worldwide (Fernandes da Costa, S. P., et al., Avian Pathol 2016; Fernandes da Costa, S. P., et al., Toxins 2014; Fernandes da Costa, S. P., et al., Vaccine 2013; Savva, C. G., et al., J Biol Chem 2013).
-Both epsilon toxin and NetB recombinant vaccines are now being developed by industry.
-Therefore, I have contributed to the UK’s economic competitiveness.
+These studies resulted in ten high profile publications that include four first author, peer-reviewed publications (FEBS J 2011, Protein Sci 2013, Vaccine 2014, and NPJ Vaccines 2019).
+I am also a co-inventor on four patents, one of which is at the early stages of being taken up by industry to develop next-generation veterinary vaccines against enterotoxaemia, a neurological disease of ruminants that causes significant economic losses to the farming industry worldwide.
+Through molecular and cell biology studies of the pore-froming toxin NetB produced by Clostridium perfringens I have also contributed to the development of recombinant vaccines against avian necrotic enteritis, a disease that causes significant costs to the poultry production industry worldwide (Fernandes da Costa, S. P., et al., Avian Pathol 2016; Fernandes da Costa, S. P., et al., Toxins 2014; Fernandes da Costa, S. P., et al., Vaccine 2013; Savva, C. G., et al., J Biol Chem 2013).

-My studies on membrane-active pore forming toxins have given me a unique opportunity to extend my research interest into the role of membrane in health and disease, and in 2013 I made the transition to inter-disciplinary research and joined the Biomedical Physics Research Group of Prof Peter Winlove, Physics, University of Exeter to investigate the biophysical aspects of the interactions of bacterial PFTs with the membrane at single cell level using a range of novel biophysical approaches, such as fluctuation spectroscopy, and membrane dipole potential and surface potential measurements.
-These studies, in collaboration with the University of Exeter Medical School, resulted in a first author publication in the Journal of Biological Chemistry (IF: 4.258) and was funded by the Defence Science and Technology Laboratory, UK.
-My current project in collaboration with cancer clinician Dr Francis Mussai, Birmingham Children’s Hospital & University of Birmingham investigates the side effects of immunotoxin therapy.
-This research project is funded by MedImmune LLC and I have made a significant contribution to its development.
+My research on membrane-active pore-forming toxins have given me a unique opportunity to extend my research interest into the role of membrane in health and disease, and in 2013 I made the transition to inter-disciplinary research and joined the Biomedical Physics Research Group of Prof Peter Winlove, Physics, University of Exeter to investigate the biophysical aspects of the interactions of bacterial pore-forming toxins with the membrane at single cell level using a range of novel biophysical approaches, such as fluctuation spectroscopy, and membrane dipole potential and surface potential measurements.
+These studies have resulted in two first author publications in high impact journals (J Biol Chem 2016, and Front Oncol 2018) and have demonstrated, for the first time, a correlation between toxin activity and membrane physical properties, providing the framework for the development of new approaches to treat bacterial infections.
+Further research in collaboration with cancer clinician Dr Francis Mussai, Birmingham Children’s Hospital & University of Birmingham unraveled the mechanisms responsible for the side effects of immunotoxin cancer therapy that will inform the development of next-generation immunotoxins.
+This research project was funded by MedImmune LLC, MRC Proximity to Discovery Industry Engagement Fund, Royal Devon & Exeter Small Grant and Open Innovation Platform Strategic Fund, and I have made a significant contribution to their development.

-Proteins similar to bacterial pore forming toxins also play a critical role in the immune system of the producing organism, providing defence against pathogens.
-In a collaboration I initiated with Dr Christos Savva, MRC Laboratory of Molecular Biology, Cambridge, I have determined the pore structure of lysenin, the defence protein of the earthworm Eisenia fetida, by single-particle cryo-electron microscopy, which resulted in a first author publication in the journal Nature Communications (IF: 11.329).
-This study has provided important insights into the mechanism of pore formation by the aerolysin family of β-PFTs, members of which include important bacterial virulence factors, such as epsilon toxin produced by Clostridium perfringens.
+Proteins similar to bacterial pore-forming toxins also play a critical role in the immune system of the producing organism, providing defence against pathogens.
+In collaboration with Dr Christos Savva (University of Leicester), I have determined the pore structure of lysenin, the defence protein of the earthworm Eisenia fetida, by single-particle cryo-electron microscopy, which resulted in a first author publication in the journal Nature Communications (2016).
+Further collaboration with Dr Christos Savva (University of Leicester) have determined the atomic resolution structure of Clostridium perfringens epsilon toxin in its membrane-inserted, oligomeric pore form using cryo-electron microscopy.
+This study will have important implications for developing novel therapeutics to prevent human and animal neurological diseases caused by epsilon toxin.

-In summary, during my 11 years of active postdoctoral research experience I have published 16 peer-reviewed papers that include 6 first author publications.
-I have also established valuable collaborations with experts in diverse disciplines.
+In summary, during my 13 years of active postdoctoral research experience I have published 21 peer-reviewed, high impact publications that include seven first author publications and one corresponding, last author publication in Nature Communications.

 Understanding the Mechanism of Vascular Leak Syndrome Produced by Immunotoxins Targeting Acute Lymphoblastic Leukaemia.
 MedImmune, LLC